 Duke University has a unique building style on campus that integrates its historical Gothic and Georgian architecture with modern design.
 This design style has evolved over time from the Duke Chapel and Duke’s East Campus to the Brodhead Center and the Environment Hall.
 Regardless of the design style, sustainability is incorporated from the glass and steel that make the walls, to the bike racks that are close to doors, to the trees that surround the entire building.

 Duke follows Leadership in Energy and Environmental Design (LEED) certification standards, with the goal of LEED Silver for all new construction and renovations.
-As of July 2017, Duke has over 41 buildings on campus that are LEED certified and 7 buildings registered for certification.
-This represents 31% of the university's total square footage.
+As of spring 2019, Duke had over 48 buildings on campus that are LEED certified or registered for certification.
+This represents over 30% of the university's total square footage.

 Green Building: Past, Present, and Future